Autogenesis: A Self-Evolving Agent Protocol: Autogenesis System

-Building on \projectname, we instantiate the two-layer protocol into \projectnameAgent, a self-evolving multi-agent system organized around an \emph{Agent Bus} architecture~\cite{wu2024autogen, hong2023metagpt}.
-Rather than relying on a monolithic controller or a rigid pipeline, \projectnameAgent uses a shared message bus as the central coordination backbone: all agents communicate exclusively through standardized bus messages, enabling loose coupling, transparent observability, and concurrent sub-agent execution.
-Throughout all configurations, prompts, tools (including native scripts, MCP tools, and agent skills), and memory are treated as \emph{first-class RSPL resources} with explicit lifecycle and version lineage, rather than hard-coded internal components.
+As shown in~\cref{fig:architecture}, building on \projectname, we instantiate the two-layer protocol into \projectnameAgent, a self-evolving multi-agent system.
+A self-evolving system requires that agents, tools, and coordination structures remain dynamically modifiable at runtime, which is fundamentally incompatible with monolithic controllers or hard-wired pipelines that tightly couple execution logic to agent identity.
+To satisfy this requirement, we adopt a \emph{bus interaction model}~\cite{wu2024autogen, hong2023metagpt}: the planning agent and all sub-agents register as first-class participants on a shared \emph{Agent Bus}, and all inter-agent communication is mediated exclusively through standardized bus messages.
+This decoupling enables loose coupling, transparent observability, and concurrent sub-agent execution, while allowing any participant to be replaced or evolved without disrupting the rest of the system.
+Throughout all configurations, prompts, tools, and agents are treated as \emph{first-class RSPL resources} with explicit lifecycle and version lineage.
 The system operates through three interleaved mechanisms:

-\textbf{Orchestration via Plan Generation.} Upon receiving a task from the Agent Bus, the \emph{Orchestrator} is responsible solely for planning and coordination; it does not execute subtasks directly.
-Concretely, the Orchestrator produces a structured \texttt{plan.md} artifact that records the overall task decomposition: a human-readable flowchart of the execution graph, an ordered list of subtask steps, and the assignment of each subtask to a designated sub-agent (e.g., deep researcher, browser-use agent, tool-calling agent, or tool generator).
-This plan is registered as a versioned RSPL resource, making the coordination structure itself inspectable and evolvable.
-The Orchestrator then broadcasts each subtask together with its specification to the corresponding sub-agents via the bus.
+\textbf{Orchestration via Plan Generation.} Upon receiving a task via the bus, the planning agent is responsible solely for planning and coordination and does not execute subtasks directly.
+It produces a structured \texttt{plan.md} artifact comprising five components: the original task description, a to-do list of subtask steps each assigned to a designated sub-agent (e.g., deep researcher agent, browser-use agent, deep analyzer agent and vibe coding agent), an execution flowchart, a running execution history, and a final result summary.
+The planning agent dispatches subtasks to the designated sub-agents via the bus, executing independent subtasks concurrently and dependent ones sequentially, and collects all results through the bus before proceeding to the next round.